 A trailblazing power forward who broke the NBA barrier for Venezuela and clinched two championship rings with the Houston Rockets.

-Carl Herrera's path to the NBA was as unconventional as his game.
-Born in Trinidad and raised in Venezuela, his length and athleticism caught the eye of scouts, leading him to the University of Houston and eventually the 1991 NBA Draft.
-Landing with the Houston Rockets, he became a vital rotational piece on the teams that captured back-to-back championships in 1994 and 1995.
-Herrera brought energetic defense, opportunistic scoring, and a reliable mid-range jumper off the bench, embodying the role player essential to title contention.
+Carl Herrera won back-to-back NBA championships with the Houston Rockets in 1994 and 1995 as a vital rotational piece.
+Born in Trinidad and raised in Venezuela, his length and athleticism led him to the University of Houston and the 1991 NBA Draft.
+He brought energetic defense, opportunistic scoring, and a reliable mid-range jumper off the bench.
 His presence made him an instant national hero in Venezuela, inspiring a generation of basketball talent.
-After his NBA career, he remained a cornerstone of the Venezuelan national team, his legacy cemented as the pioneer who proved a Venezuelan could not only reach the league but thrive at its highest level.
+He remained a cornerstone of the Venezuelan national team, proving a Venezuelan could thrive at the highest level.

 1965–1980